zacmcnulty123/Algo-Assignment-3/README.txt

 The Python script will print whether or not the S is an intelreaving of X and Y But the results of the trace runs will be put into the results folder.

+The makeInterleavedInput.py will create interleavedInput solely for the purpose of timing based runs.